joungh93/PyRAF_GMOS_IFU/standard/README.md

 ```

 ### 3) Trace reference (without QE correction)
 * Now the trace reference has to be extracted to define the position of the light on the detector.
-In the code, you have to check ``pk_line`` is identical throughout the workflow.
+In the code, we have to check ``pk_line`` is identical throughout the workflow.

 ```
 > run g2_trace_ref.py